TheChenGroup/TheChenGroup.github.io/README.md

    - **MDX**: Enhances editing capabilities for MDX files.

 3. **Make Your Changes**:
    Modify the files as needed.
 After that, go to the Git sidebar to create a new branch and commit your changes.
 Please don't commit the `pnpm-lock.yaml` file.
+Remember to commit and push your changes before closing the page.

 4. **Create a Pull Request**:
    Open the command palette (accessible via `Ctrl/Cmd + Shift + P`) and type `> create pull request`.
 Follow the prompts to submit your changes.